tsgates/arch-wiki-markdown/wiki/AMD_Catalyst.md

     fglrx: libGL version undetermined - OpenGL module is using glapi fallback

 could be caused by having multiple versions of libGL.so on your system.
-Run:

-    $ sudo updatedb
-    $ locate libGL.so

-This should return the following output:
+The command below should return the following output:

-    $ locate libGL.so
+    $ locate libGL.s

     /usr/lib/libGL.so
     /usr/lib/libGL.so.1
     /usr/lib/libGL.so.1.2